carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 > ## Exercise
 > 1. Use pip to install the sphinx package, we will need it later.
-> 2. Choose a pip command and look up it's options, share and discuss with your
+> 2. Choose a pip command and look up it's options.
+Discuss the command with your
 > neighbour.
 >
 > > ## Solution